lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 $ cat /proc/sys/vm/swappiness
 ```
 Probably swappiness wil return a value of 60 which is too high for normal use.

-To lower swap_tendency to a more appropriate value:
+Lower swap_tendency to a more appropriate value:
 ```
 $ gedit admin:///etc/sysctl.conf
 ```